Exploring the effects of Scalar Non Standard Interactions on the CP violation sensitivity at DUNE: Results and Discussion

-Where, $N_{true}^{i,j}$ and $N_{test}^{i,j}$ are the number of true and test events in the $\{i,j\}$-th bin respectively.
-In this analysis, our prime goal is to point out the effects of diagonal scalar NSI elements on the CP violation measurement at DUNE.
-Thus, we have studied CP violation as well as CP precision measurement capabilities of the experiment in presence of scalar NSI.
-The capability of an experiment to differentiate between CP conserving and CP violating values of $\delta_{CP}$ is a measure of its CP sensitivity.
-We have considered normal hierarchy (NH) as true hierarchy and higher octant (HO) as true octant (true $\theta_{23}$ = 47$^\circ$) throughout the analysis.
-Also, we have marginalized over the systematic uncertainties.
-In addition, the mixing parameter values used in the analysis are taken from Table \ref{tab:mixing_parameters} unless otherwise mentioned.
+Our prime goal in this analysis is to point out the effects of diagonal scalar NSI elements on the CP-violation measurements at DUNE.
+We have studied CP-violation as well as CP-precision measurement capabilities of the experiment in presence of scalar NSI.
+The capability of an experiment to differentiate between CP-conserving and CP-violating values of $\delta_{CP}$ is a measure of its CP sensitivity.
+We have considered normal hierarchy (NH) as the true hierarchy and higher octant (HO) as the true octant (true $\theta_{23}$ = 47$^\circ$) throughout the analysis unless otherwise specified.
+We have marginalized over the systematic uncertainties.
+Note that, the mixing parameter values used in the analysis are taken from table \ref{tab:mixing_parameters} unless otherwise mentioned.

-Figure \ref{fig:chi2_1} shows the result of the $\chi^2$ analysis, where for each plot one diagonal element of the scalar NSI matrix is considered, keeping others zero.
-For example, the red solid line represents the case with true $\eta_{ee}$ = 0.01 and the test value of $\eta_{ee}$ is varied from -0.15 to 0.15.
-A similar kind of methodology has been performed to produce the plots for non zero $\eta_{\mu\mu}$ (dashed black line) and $\eta_{\tau \tau}$ (dashed blue line) values.
-The horizontal dashed magenta and dashed black line corresponds to 5$\sigma$ and 3$\sigma$ CL respectively.
-This analysis has been carried out to check the $\chi^2$ sensitivity of the experiment towards the diagonal scalar NSI elements.
-It can be seen that indeed the sensitivities get affected by the inclusion of these diagonal scalar NSI elements.
-Also, the plot for $\eta_{\mu\mu}$ and $\eta_{\tau\tau}$ coincide with one another, while only the effect of $\eta_{ee}$ is different.
+In figure~\ref{fig:chi2_1}, we show the sensitivity of DUNE towards $\eta_{\alpha\beta}$ where we take the true $\eta_{\alpha\beta}$ as 0.1 (left panel) and -0.1 (right panel) and vary the test values of $\eta_{\alpha\beta}$ in the range -0.3 to 0.3.
+We see that, in both of the cases, the experiment's capability towards constraining $\eta_{ee}$ is milder as compared to that towards $\eta_{\mu\mu}$ and $\eta_{\tau\tau}$.

+In figure~\ref{fig:chi2_2}, we show the CP-violation (CPV) sensitivity of DUNE in the presence of the scalar NSI elements, $\eta_{ee}$, $\eta_{\mu\mu}$, and $\eta_{\tau\tau}$.
+To perform this analysis, we have excluded CP non-conserving values in the test $\delta_{CP}$ range.
+We have varied the true value for $\delta_{CP}$ in the allowed range [-$\pi$,$\pi$].
+The CPV sensitivity is obtained by calculating the minimum of $\Delta \chi^2$, after marginalizing over the allowed 3$\sigma$ range of $\theta_{23}$ and $\Delta m^2_{31}$.
+We define the CPV sensitivity as,